nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Conclusion

 The routines discussed above (SPL Controller and the command to switch to Studio window) is one of the two pillars of the SPL Studio Utilities global plugin (the other is encoder support).
 With these routines, it became possible to perform playback operations without focusing to studio, and you can switch to Studio window from anywhere, anytime.
-We'll visit the other side of this global plugin story in the next StationPlaylist Add-on Internals article, and after that, we'll conclude with an interview with the maintainer of the add-on to learn about how he (I) develop new add-on features.
+This "other side" of the lgobal plugin is discussed below, and after that, we'll conclude with an interview with the maintainer of the add-on to learn about how he (I) develop new add-on features.

 ## Encoder support